Monisha-11/PORTAL-JOB/README.md

-# CREATE A JOB PORTAL APPLICATION USING REACT, SPRINGBOOT AND SQL
+# EXP 25 -  JOB PORTAL APPLICATION

 ## AIM:
 To create a job portal application using react, springboot and sql.